synapsec-ai/soundsright-subnet/docs/mining/model_formatting.md

 The `main` branch of this template is what should be modified by miners to create their own models.
 The branches `DENOISING_16000Hz` and `DEREVERBERATION_16000HZ` serve as tutorials, being fitted with different pretrained checkpoints of [SGMSE+](https://huggingface.co/sp-uhh/speech-enhancement-sgmse).

-For detailed instructions on how to format your model, please reference the `README.md` in the `main` branch.
+For detailed instructions on how to format your model, please reference the `README.md` in the `main` branch of the model template.

 # Model Testing